AndreiWavelet/TR-WCOMM/README.md

 ## What is looks like and how it works

-The device is a small PCB with three LEDs in green, yellow and blue, a push button, a SD Card socket and a U.FL antenna connector.
+The device is a small PCB with three LEDs in green, yellow and red, a push button, a SD Card socket and a U.FL antenna connector.
 There is space for mounting a battery connector ou  directly soldering battery leads to the PCB.

 ![](./Doc/board-render.png)